 We have not forgotten about the professionals either.
 A number of scholar conferences and workshops will take place within the project.

 Through the experience, the Norwegian partner will endeavour to develop the project towards enhancing the skills in the management of collection items while gaining the necessary experience in establishing a similar open collection in their own premises in Norway.

-To learn more about programmes and projects funded by EEA Grants in Slovakia, visit www.eeagrants.sk
+If you want to know more about programmes and projects financed by the EEA Grants in Slovakia, visit www.eeagrants.sk